Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 Manually setting the infartructure, deploying the website, tracking code changes and testing them is tiresome and leads to many conflicts and is the total opposite to what DevOps stands for.
 This can be avoided by automating the process using a container based approach.
 With containarization, we can setup our infrastructure as many times as we want in a negligeble time, while ensuring the same result everytime.

 ### Gridsome build with Docker
- __Goal:__ Build an image named gridsome-docker that contains all the necessary dependancies to run our website.
+ __Goal:__ To build an image named gridsome-docker that contains all the necessary dependancies to run our website.

 #### Image Dockerfile